FumaLab/FumaLab.github.io/join/index.md

 ##### Recruitment calls:

 ###### <i>Graduate Students</i>
 Graduate students are recruited through the [Integrative Biology and Biomedicine](https://gulbenkian.pt/ciencia/training/phd-programmes/ibb/){:target="_blank"} program hosted by the IGC.
-Calls are held yearly in February/March.
+The [2024 call](https://igc.idloom.events/ibb-2024?preview=65c1fc551ca14){:target="_blank"} is open now!
+(Deadline 29/03/2024) .
 Prospective students interested in joining our lab are encouraged to reach out prior to the call deadline.
-Candidacies from external PhD programs can occasionally be considered.
+Candidacies from external PhD programs can be considered.

 ###### <i>Postdoctoral Fellows</i>
 Potential candidates are invited to express their initial interest all year round, by email, writing at mfumasoni(@)igc.gulbenkian.pt